-The program can be completed in as little as 18 months, yet you will be able to determine your own pace of study.
 The average student completes the degree in two years while keeping a full-time job.
 Learn more.

 24 credits of nursing coursework

 6 credits of University core curriculum requirements or electives

 120 total credits for graduation (at least 30 credits completed through North Park)

 Integrates knowledge from the natural and behavioral sciences to focus on holistic health assessment of adults.
 Includes assessment of spiritual, cultural, developmental, and nutritional aspects.
 Considers ethnic variables of normal assessment.
 Course culminates with students performing and recording a complete health assessment.
 Students will describe the role of the nurse in health assessment.